Ashish2258/password-generator_script/README.md

 # password-generator_script
-This python script makes a strong password of 12 digits and also more than 12 digits..
+This python script makes a strong password of any number of digits.

 ---Usage---